lyoganathan/lyoganathan.github.io/_posts/2021-09-03-Hypothesis-Testing.md

 $$ y = 26.92x + 3706.164 $$

 Do these numbers look familar?
-The slope $26.92$ is actually the group difference.
+The slope $26.92$ is actually the difference between means of the groups.
 The intercept $3706.16$ is the mean of Adelie group.
 Why is this the case?

-Let's go back to the equation for this linear model, keeping in mind the dummy coding of our $Species$ variable.
-Adelie is represented by $x = 0$ and Chinstrap is $x = 1$.

-If we sub in $x=0$, we will get $y=3706.164$ which is the mean of Adelie body mass:
+Let's sub in the dummy coding of our $Species$ variable.
+If we sub in $x=0$ for $Adelie$, we will get $y=3706.164$ which is the mean of Adelie body mass:

 $$ y = 26.92(0) + 3706.164 = 3706.164 $$

-When $x = 1$, $y=3733.088$ which is the mean of Chinstrap body mass:
+When $x = 1$ for $Chinstrap$, $y=3733.088$ which is the mean of Chinstrap body mass:

 $$ y = 26.92(1) + 3706.164 = 3733.088 $$

-But why is the slope the mean difference?
-Why is it that the line passes through the mean of both groups?
+But _why_ is the slope the mean difference?
+How come the regression parameters were estimated this way?
+It may be helpful to visualize the regression.

-Let's plot the situation:
+### Plot regression with 2 species

 {% highlight r %}